Iam-Naga-Sai/Sprint-Meet-Summarizer/README.md

 * **Email:** Resend(HTTP API)

-The AI calls go through an OpenAI-compatible API, so you can point it at Groq (free) or OpenAI by changing a couple of environment variables — no code changes.
+The AI calls go through an OpenAI-compatible API, so you can point it at Groq (free) or OpenAI by changing a couple of environment variables.

 ## Running it